davidmagbee/mern-dsquared/README.md

 # mern-dsquared
 GA MERN Lab: Express on the back, React on the front.

+A lab for exploring building a full-stack MERN app

 Get ready to build your first MERN app!
 For this lab, your goal is to build a simple MERN app with Express on the back-end and React on the front-end.
 Your app should have one and only one model!